-PAST MEDICAL HISTORY ASSESSMENT DIFFERENTIAL History of palpitations/heart racing HR usually > 150/min. • Shock Medications: e.g., Aminophylline, Dist pills Thursid symplements.
-Patient stable or unstable?
-Heart disease (WPW, LGL, Valvular) Diet pills, Thyroid supplements, Decongestants, Digoxin.
-Palpitations, weakness, syncope/ near- syncope, dyspnea Sick sinus syndrome Diet (caffeine, chocolate) Myocardial infarction Drugs (energy drinks, nicotine, cocaine, ECG Assessment: rate, QRS (wide or narrow), P waves Electrolyte imbalance methamphetamine) Potential presenting rhythms: Sinus Exertion, pain, emotional stress Anxiety, mental health issues tachycardia; Atrial fibrillation/ flutter; Multifocal atrial tachycardia, supraventricular tachycardia • Fever History of bundle-branch blocks Hypoxia Hypovolemia or anemia Drug effect/overdose (see history) Hyperthyroidism Pulmonary embolism (PE)
+PAST MEDICAL HISTORY ASSESSMENT DIFFERENTIAL History of palpitations/heart racing Medications: e.g., Aminophylline, Diet pills, Thyroid supplements, Decongestants, Digoxin.
+Diet (caffeine, chocolate) Drugs (energy drinks, nicotine, cocaine, methamphetamine) Anxiety, mental health issues History of bundle-branch blocks HR usually >150/min Patient stable or unstable?
+Palpitations, weakness, syncope/ nearsyncope, dyspnea ECG Assessment: rate, QRS (wide or narrow), P waves Potential presenting rhythms: Sinus tachycardia; Atrial fibrillation/ flutter; Multifocal atrial tachycardia, supraventricular tachycardia Shock Heart disease (WPW, LGL, Valvular) Sick sinus syndrome Myocardial infarction Electrolyte imbalance Exertion, pain, emotional stress Fever Hypoxia Hypovolemia or anemia Drug effect/overdose (see history) Hyperthyroidism Pulmonary embolism

 - Tachycardia is defined as a heart rate over 100 in adults.
-However, heart rates less than 150 bpm are unlikely to be the cause of serious symptoms and usually are the result of a normal physiologic response to a disease, medication, drug, or other stressor. - If patient's HR > (220 age) = consider pathologic rhythm. - This protocol is intended to address pathologic tachyarrhythmias (usually heart rates > 150), not physiologic tachycardia.
-Common causes of physiologic tachycardia include fever, hypoxia, hypovolemia/shock, stimulant use, or other diseases that cause an increase in heart rate. - Adenosine may not be effective in atrial flutter or fibrillation.
+However, heart rates less than 150 bpm are unlikely to be the cause of serious symptoms and usually are the result of a normal physiologic response to a disease, medication, drug, or other stressor. - If Patients HR > (220 age) = consider pathologic rhythm. - This protocol is intended to address pathologic tachyarrhythmias (usually heart rates > 150), not physiologic tachycardia.
+Common causes of physiologic tachycardia include fever, hypoxia, hypovolemia/shock, stimulant use, or other diseases that cause an increase in heart rate. - Adenosine may not be effective in atrial flutter or fibrillation and may precipitate cardiac arrest.
+Adenosine should be used with caution and with MC consultation.
 Adenosine has a very short half-life of less than 10 seconds.
-For this reason adenosine has to be given as a very fast bolus followed immediately by a 20 mL saline flush. - Monitor for hypotension after diltiazem administration. - Patients with paroxysmal atrial fibrillation are at an increased risk for stroke and may present with stroke symptoms. - Sinus Tachycardia > 100 beats/min. and is usually a normal physiologic response to underlying pathology (a healthy heart responding to a sick body).
-A patient with signs and symptoms of the following often present with sinus tach: systemic inflammatory response syndromes (SIRS); sepsis; or undifferentiated
+For this reason adenosine has to be given as a very fast bolus followed immediately by a 20 ml saline flush. - Monitor for hypotension after diltiazem administration. - Patients with paroxysmal atrial fibrillation are at an increased risk for stroke and may present with stroke symptoms. - Sinus Tachycardia > 100 beats/min and is usually a normal physiologic response to underlying pathology (A healthy heart responding to a sick body).
+Patients with signs and symptoms of the following often present with sinus tach: systemic inflammatory response syndromes (SIRS); sepsis; or undifferentiated shock (cardiogenic, hypovolemic, obstructive, distributive, etc.) The patients will not respond well to treatments directed at their sinus tachycardia and may worsen with such treatments.
+This protocol is not intended for the patients.
+Often, they respond to volume replacement and treatment of the underlying condition(s).

-- shock (cardiogenic, hypovolemic, obstructive, distributive, etc.).
-The patient will not respond well to treatments directed at their sinus tachycardia and may worsen with such treatments.
-This protocol is not intended for this type of patient.
-Often, they respond to volume replacement and treatment of the underlying condition(s). - Supraventricular Tachycardias (SVT) are pathologically significant tachydysrhythmias where rates are typically ≥ 150 beats/minute. - Narrow-complex SVT (QRS duration < 0.12 seconds) include: atrial fibrillation; atrial flutter; AV nodal reentrant tachycardia (AVNRT); atrioventricular reentrant tachycardia (AVRT); atrial tachycardia; multifocal atrial tachycardia (MAT); and junctional tachycardia (rare in adults). - Wide-complex (QRS duration ≥ 0.12 second) tachycardias consist of: Ventricular tachycardia (VT); ventricular fibrillation (VF); SVT with aberrancy; Preexcitation tachycardias (WPW, LGL, Mahaim); and Ventricular paced rhythms.
+- Supraventricular Tachycardias (SVT) are pathologically significant tachydysrhythmias where rates are typically ≥ 150 beats/ minute. - Narrow-complex SVT (QRS duration < 0.12 seconds) include: atrial fibrillation; atrial flutter; AV nodal reentrant tachycardia (AVNRT); atrioventricular reentrant tachycardia (AVRT); atrial tachycardia; multifocal atrial tachycardia (MAT); and junctional tachycardia (rare in adults). - Wide-complex (QRS duration ≥ 0.12 second) tachycardias consist of: Ventricular tachycardia (VT); ventricular fibrillation (VF); SVT with aberrancy; Preexcitation tachycardias (WPW, LGL, Mahaim); and Ventricular paced rhythms.
 Wide-complex tachycardias are often unstable, or progress to instability quickly if not addressed. - Vagal maneuvers may be useful for the conversion of Paroxysmal SVT (PSVT).
-See Procedure: Vagal Maneuvers (1445) for approved methods.
+See Procedure: Vagal Maneuvers for approved methods.